-Read on to learn why SharePoint is a smart investment for any business, regardless of size.
+Read on to learn why SharePoint is a wise investment for any business, regardless of size.

 - File versioning